sah/java-tutorial/00-Introduction.md

     mvn test

-This launches Maven and will download the dependencies, compiles the source code and run the tests.
+This launches Maven and will download the dependencies, compile the source code and run the tests.
 After a few moments you should see that JUnit/TestNG has started.
-You might not see any output instantaneously, but eventually you will see the following output:
+Eventually you will see the following output:

 	------------------------------------------------------
 	 T E S T S